cgaebel/NewLang/README.markdown

 _ben: Perhaps they could be simplified greatly, only allowing for simple type generics, rather than the giant Turing-complete templates C++ has._

-### There should only be one way for comments to be parsed, unlike C which has two.

-* Pros
-    * Uniformity of source code.
-    * Keeps the language simple.
-* Cons
-    * Line comments are nice!
-    * Block comments are nice!
-    * Choosing one will be a bitch.

-_ben: For me, block comments are only useful when temporarily removing code.
-Perhaps we should have a different language feature for that._
-_clark: That actually sounds unnecessary.
-I think I'm down for exclusive single line comments.
-Next time we get together we should decide on a syntax and such._

 ### `void*` should be eliminated.

 ### Operator overloading should be a language feature.